 Done with URAD Light brown and GRASSO

-- The market place is full of neat's-foot oil, beaver oil, seal oil, mink oil, etc. These don't easily soak into leather and people resort to doubtful methods like heating up the boots in the oven to get the oils in!
+- The market place is full of neat's-foot oil, beaver oil, seal oil, mink oil, etc. These don't easily soak into leather and people resort to doubtful methods like heating up the boots in the oven to try to force the grease in!
 In the end they will just cloak up leather pores with grease buildups, all without actually moisturizing the leather!
-They just grease up the surface, attracting more and more dirt.
-These buildups can be seen as greasy black crust spots and they will prevent leather from breathing, eventually dry out and crack up leather.
+They only grease up the surface, attracting more and more dirt.
+These buildups will result in greasy black crust spots, they will prevent leather from breathing, dry it out and eventually crack up leather.

 - GRASSO is simply fantastic to break in a new saddle or a new baseball glove, penetrating deep into the leather, making it soft and supple.
 This is so true that (only) if used every day and over many weeks, it may eventually leave leather too supple, sort of without hold or form. (read Moisturizing above for solution)

 Most leather will not forgive the slightest maintenance negligence while oiled leather will let you get away with minor omissions… It's one of the many reasons that make oiled leather an excellent choice for heavy-duty or extreme usage.
 Natural, relaxed and rugged looks, sturdy yet supple, water resistant yet requiring easy and only minimum maintenance, oiled tanned leather is extremely robust and long-lasting.

 When properly cared for and maintained, even when used in the extreme situations they were made for, they will keep looking good for many years!